Shinobytes/XzaarScript/README.md

 XzaarScript is licensed under the [GPL, version 3.0](https://www.gnu.org/licenses/gpl-3.0.en.html).
 See [gpl-licence.txt](https://github.com/zerratar/PapyrusDotNet/blob/master/gpl-license.txt) for details.

 ## Build
-Open up the `XzaarScript.sln` in visual studio, press build.
+You can either: open up the `XzaarScript.sln` in visual studio, press build.
 Voilà!

-.NET Core is not currently supported.
-I may create a build or convert this to it later.
+Or you can open the root directory (same one that has the `XzaarScript.sln` file) and use the following commandline

+    dotnet build

+You can run all tests with

+    dotnet test

 ## Documentation
 This documentation totally sucks.
 I should feel bad.
 But I don't.